 The Pill Factory

 After the Effexor, I talked to my doctor and he said we could try Cymbalta.
-He said it’s primarily an anti-depressant, but at that point I was willing to try anything to stop the electrical shock feeling.
-Within a few days of the Cymbalta being in my system the feeling was dissipating, and within a few weeks it was gone.
+He said it’s primarily an anti-depressant, but at that point, I was willing to try anything to stop the electrical shock feeling.
+Within a few days of the Cymbalta being in my system, the feeling was dissipating, and within a few weeks, it was gone.
 Unless I forgot to take a dose.
-So here I am, some 20 years down the road taking anxiety medication that I felt I would be off of within a couple years.
-Due to the reaction my system had to the Effexor, I feel as if I’m stuck taking Cymbalta the rest of my life just so I don’t have to have those shock feelings.
+So here I am, some 20 years down the road taking anxiety medication that I felt I would be off of within a couple of years.
+Due to the reaction, my system had to the Effexor, I feel as if I’m stuck taking Cymbalta for the rest of my life just so I don’t have to have those shock feelings.

 We Need Your Help

 More people than ever are reading Hormones Matter, a testament to the need for independent voices in health and medicine.
 We are not funded and accept limited advertising.
 Unlike many health sites, we don’t force you to purchase a subscription.
 We believe health information should be open to all.
 If you read Hormones Matter, and like it, please help support it.
 Contribute now.